—You must sign a liability waiver.

 — Under 18 years of age need a parent’s signature each event in order to compete.

-—You must be present at CHECK OUT to be eligible for points, prizes, or cash, unless an emergency comes up.
-Or stated prior to the event.
+—You must be present at CHECK OUT/WEIGH IN to be eligible for points, prizes, or payment, unless an emergency comes up, or stated prior to the event.
 (This will be determined by the Director.)

 —You must launch at the appropriate ramps during a tournament.
 Failure to do so will result in DQ.
 You must CHECK IN on the Tourney X app to verify launching location.
 Failure to check in will result in a DQ.